MCavigli/Art_Attacc_PROTOTYPE/README.md

 ![](https://imgur.com/OwCJWyP.jpg)

 ### Directions
 The experience is currently unable to try out as I'm having trouble building it from Unity.

+[Click here](https://www.dropbox.com/s/d1o8tjrlab61xzw/art_attacc.mov?dl=0) to watch a video demonstration of the project.

 Nevertheless, here are the directions on how to play.

 You can **teleport** around the map using **the right or left thumbstick**.
 Push out to trigger the teleportation reticle, then move your thumb around to rotate the arrow and specify which direction you'd like to face.
 ![teleport](https://imgur.com/H0lmuX6.jpg)